A complete head to head comparison for two HSBC account options for business: HSBC Kinetic vs Business Account, discover which is better for you.

-Your business can also receive debit and credit card payments, as well as direct payments from customers with personal PayPal accounts.
-Besides, a PayPal business account also comes with various tools that you can use to set up online payment buttons or complete electronic shopping carts.
-Your funds can be easily accessed with a business debit MasterCard or can be transferred to your main personal or business account.
+Besides that, a PayPal business account also comes with various tools that you can use to set up online payment buttons or complete electronic shopping carts.
+Your funds can be easily accessed with a business debit card or can be transferred to your main personal or business account.

 As an online seller, if you sell majorly via your website, you can add a PayPal payment button to your website.
 This will allow your customers to make payments to your PayPal account right from your website.
-Here's how to set it up:²
+Here's how to set it up:¹

-Log into your PayPal account and go to “PayPal payment buttons.”
+- Log into your PayPal account and go to “PayPal payment buttons.”

-Select the kind of button you want to create.
+- Select the kind of button you want to create.
 If you sell one or a few items, you can use the “Buy Now” button.
 If your website sells multiple items, you should choose the “Shopping Cart” option.
 The shopping cart option allows your customers to add an item to the shopping cart.

-Click “Select Code” to select the button code.
+- Click “Select Code” to select the button code.
 Copy and paste this code into your webpage code and the button will appear on your website.

-All the buttons that you create will appear in the “My Saved Buttons” page if you would like to make some edits in the future.
+- All the buttons that you create will appear in the “My Saved Buttons” page if you would like to make some edits in the future.

 If you’re an international trader, it's essential that you allow payments in your customers’ local currency.
 This section will show you a cost effective way of receiving international payments on PayPal so if you want to save some money on your sales, pay close attention to this section.

-PayPal doesn’t allow international payments by default so you’d have to enable this from your business account.⁴ But before you do so, add foreign currency accounts for the currencies that you want to receive on PayPal.
+PayPal doesn’t allow international payments by default so you’d have to enable this from your business account.² But before you do so, add foreign currency accounts for the currencies that you want to receive on PayPal.
 Here’s how:

 - Click on “Money” from the main menu then click “Manage Currencies”